RARTS: An Efficient First-Order Relaxed Architecture Search Method: Methodology

-We minimize the relaxed Lagrangian $L(y, w, \alpha)$ in (\ref{Lag}) by iteration on the three variables alternately, because they have different meanings and dynamics.
+We minimize the relaxed Lagrangian $L(y, w, \alpha)$ in (\ref{Lag}) by iteration on the three variables in an alternating way to allow individual and flexible learning schedules for the three variables.
 Similar to Gauss-Seidel method in numerical linear algebra \cite{Gauss}, we use updated variables immediately in each step and obtain the following three-step iteration:

 With explicit gradient $\nabla_{w,y}\|y-w\|^2_2$, we have: